daminipchrysanthemum-tech/aws-ai-practitioner-portfolio/README.md

         ↓
 Returns list of ModerationLabels with confidence scores
         ↓
-If labels empty → "Clean"
+If labels are empty → "Clean"
 If labels found → "Flagged: <category>"
         ↓
 Results compiled into pandas DataFrame report